NicholiNoah/NicholiNoah/content/extended-reality/CuriousVR.md

 rank: 4
 ---

-  **Challenge**: &nbsp; &nbsp; The world shutdown and I'm stuck in my room.
+  **Challenge**: &nbsp; &nbsp; The world shut down and I'm stuck in my room.
 Can I make this productive and fun?

-**Opportunity**: The world shutdown and I'm stuck in my room.
-I can make this productive and fun.
+**Opportunity**: The world shut down and I'm stuck in my room.
+I CAN make this productive and fun.

 <div class="row">